-I am a British author and educator, and founder/director of the Spiritual Companions Trust an educational charity that takes a holistic and person-centred approach to spirituality and wellness.
+I am a British author, educator and activist.
+Founder/director of the Spiritual Companions Trust an educational charity focusing on a holistic and person-centred approach to spirituality and health.

-Under the umbrella of Spiritual Companions I have recently pioneered (2016) the development of the first Ofqual regulated qualification in spirituality, in collaboration with the awarding organisation Crossfields Institute.
-The Diploma in Practical Spirituality and Wellness.
+Under the umbrella of the Spiritual Companions Trust I have helped to pioneer the first vocational qualification in spirituality on the Ofqual register – The Diploma in Practical Spirituality and Wellness.
+(Crossfields Institute Level 3.)

 My 26 books include The Endorphin Effect and The Power of Modern Spirituality.